DragonBox/uplift-documentation/source/howto/add_repository.rst

 2. Add repository inside ``<Repositories></Repositories>`` tags.

-   There are multiple Repositories Types available, refer to `Supported Repositories Types`  which parameters are important for each and what the prerequisites are.
+   There are multiple Repositories Types available, refer to `Supported Repositories Types <../repository/supported_repositories>`  which parameters are important for each and what the prerequisites are.

    Example ``Upfile.xml`` with single *FileRepository* should look